google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 ### Iframe delegation {: #iframe }

-Once an origin has received auto-play permission, it can delegate that permission to iframes via a new HTML attribute:
+Once an origin has received autoplay permission, it can delegate that permission to iframes via a new HTML attribute:

     <iframe src="myvideo.html" gesture="media">